archie-soft/design/README.md

 # Archie Design Documents

 Archie is a web-based digital archive application designed to preserve the history of small communities.
-It manages **Digital Assets** (files) and **Catalog Metadata** (Solr documents), providing a unified interface for physical and digital artifacts.
+It manages **Digital Assets** (files) and **Catalog Metadata** (Apache Solr documents), providing a unified interface for physical and digital artifacts.

 ---